Sunbreak Saturday — tackle it with these activities - News Break

 Take a walk and try a food truck: Anyone who lives in a city has had the feeling of wondering why they don’t know the various neighborhoods better.
 A great way to get out and sample what your local community has to offer while enjoying the fresh air is to take a walk and grab a bite.

-Along with sun Saturday, here’s the rest of the four-day forecast for Henry:
+Along with a sunny Saturday, here’s the rest of the four-day forecast for Hoyt Lakes:

 Saturday, May 29